mmolhoek/funkygps/README.md

 ```

 This should clear the screen by making it black and then white again.
 If that happens, your set to continue with installing funkygps

+## Setting up the GPS on your py zero using the uart, not the serial
+edit /boot/config.txt and add/change the line enable_uart=0 to enable_uart=1 (make sure it does not have the # infront...)
+sudo systemctl stop gpsd.socket
+sudo systemctl disable gpsd.socket
+reboot
+#alway have to start like this when rebooted
+sudo gpsd /dev/ttyS0 -F /var/run/gpsd.sock
+cgps -s

+gem install nmea_plus